 When we discuss focal lengths below we are referring to full-frame cameras (35mm sensors).
 If you are using a crop sensor camera multiply the focal lengths mentioned below by 1.6 for your lenses.
 If you are using a micro four-thirds camera multiple the focal length by 2.
 And for medium format cameras, multiply the focal lengths by 0.62.

 Specific lenses may have specific adaptors to suit the shape of the body of the lens.
 Not all lenses are shaped the same, and many lenses require specific adaptors to suit them if they do not have standard screw threads.
 It is very important to get the correct adaptor to suit your lens otherwise it is very likely your expensive neutral density filters will not stay attached.

-Let’s take a more in depth look at each of the major systems of filters we offer to see what size NiSi neutral density filter system you need for your current camera setup.
+Let’s take a more in-depth look at each of the major systems of filters we offer to see what size NiSi Filter system you need for your current camera setup.

 Circular Neutral Density Filters

-The 75mm neutral density filter system is designed for smaller compact and mirrorless APS-C cameras with standard lens thread sizes from 40.5mm up to 67mm.
+The 75mm neutral density filter system is designed for smaller compact and mirrorless APS-C cameras with standard lens thread sizes from 39mm up to 67mm.
 Examples of these cameras are the Canon EOS M50, Sony A6500 and Fuji XT2.
-The 75mm filter system is extremely compact and lightweight and is perfect for those travelling and using compact and some APS-C cameras.
+The 75mm filter system is extremely compact and lightweight and is perfect for those traveling and using compact and some APS-C cameras.

 The full range of neutral density filters in densities like 3 stop, 6 stop, 10 stop, 15 stop, and also soft graduated, medium graduated and hard graduated filters are available in the NiSi 75mm square filter system.